Galser/ptfe-prodmount-vc-cloud/README.md

     - Choose File for Certificate ( point to `site_ssl_cert.pem` in the current folder)
     - and press green button **[Upload & Continue]**

-   > Sometimes, depending from the speed of nstance connection and external resources replies you will fail accessing this screen, because load-balancer could not detected that Terraform Dashboard already running and removed it from service.
+   > Sometimes, depending on the speed of instance connection and external resources replies you will fail to access this screen because load-balancer could not detect that Terraform Dashboard already running and removed it from service.
 Just wait 30 seconds and refresh the page.
 - Now you will need to present your license file.
 Usually, it comes in a special tar-ball package with extension RLI.
 Press **[Choose license]**, Locate the file and upload.
 ![Add license form](screenshots/2_add_license.png)
     > And you can also see - that you've been automatically redirected to the new URL: `https://ptfe-pm-1.guselietov.com:8800/`